Gus Yatron

-Constantine "Gus" Yatron (October 16, 1927 – March 13, 2003) was an American businessman, boxer, and politician who served as a Democratic member of the United States House of Representatives for Pennsylvania's 6th congressional district from 1969 to 1993.
+Constantine George "Gus" Yatron (October 16, 1927 – March 13, 2003) was an American businessman, boxer, and legendary politician who served twelve consecutive terms as a Democratic member of the United States House of Representatives for Pennsylvania's 6th congressional district from 1969 to 1993.

 Early life and education

 Gus Yatron was born in Reading, Pennsylvania, to George H. and Theano Lazo Yatron, working-class Greek immigrants from the Greek city of Mytilene, of the island Lesbos.
 His father, George, was a carpenter and his mother, Theano, worked as a maid.
 Yatron graduated from Reading High School, serving as class president during his senior year.

-Athletics

-Following high school, Yatron received his bachelor's degree at Kutztown University in 1950, where he also met his wife to be, Mildred L. Yatron.
+Following high school, Yatron received his bachelor's degree at Kutztown University of Pennsylvania in 1950, where he also met his wife to be, Mildred L. Yatron.
 While attending Kutztown University, Yatron played college football for the Golden Bears, and was later inducted into the Kutztown University Athletic Hall of Fame.
 During his college years, he also took up boxing, becoming a heavyweight division professional boxer in 1947, with a professional career record of 13-2-1, nine of which were TKO.